microsoft/FluidHelloWorld/README.md

 ### Creating a Fluid Container

 [Fluid containers](https://fluidframework.com/docs/glossary/#container) are your application's entry point to the Fluid Framework.
-Containers can be initialized with a set of `initialObjects` that

 In order to create or load a Fluid container we need to know its ID.
 Typically applications will use a service or user interaction to create and retrieve these IDs, similar to a file picker or loading a saved game instance.

 For demo purposes the `getContainerId` function simplifies ID creation by generating and returning a hash of the current timestamp as the new container ID.
 If the URL already has a hash, it assumes that a container with that ID has already been created and returns that hash value as the ID.
-The function also returns `isNew`, a boolean value indicating whether the container is to be created or loaded.
+The function also returns `isNew`, a Boolean value indicating whether the container is to be created or loaded.

 `TinyliciousClient` is the service client we will use to connect to a local Fluid server.
 It also provides methods to